hoshikawa2/cluster-oic/index.md

 ## Final Considerations

+* Remember to maintain the same base configurations for OCI API Gateway and OIC.
+So create these instances in the same compartments, with same security and any other configuration that affects the properly working routine.

 * Deploy the integration on each OIC instance.
 An error should occur if the integration does not exist in the OIC instance if the load-balancer selects the same one.

 * Do not execute an integration request from an OIC instance to another specific instance.
 Always execute a local integration from the same OIC instance and replicate this integration into another instances.